OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

    and the resulting string is still of odd length, and therefore is in the language.

+   Notice that we were able to give a reasonable argument for why the pumping lemma proof must always fail as a way to explain why the language is regular.
+   This does not mean that we can come up with such an explanation for all regular languages.
+   Once again, we can't use the pumping lemma as a fool-proof way to classify all languages.

 .. topic:: Example

    Let's look at some more languages that are easily shown to be